jsantiago611/spectacular-anemone/src/pages/index.md

 sections:
   - type: hero_section
     subtitle: >-
-      Hi, I'm Jonathan and this is my digital handbook on Christian Lifestyle Design.
-Discover tools to help you enhance your devotional life and live out your faith.
+      Hi, I'm Jonathan.
+Peek inside my digital handbook on Christian Lifestyle Design, where you'll discover tools to help you enhance your devotional life and live out your faith.
 Explore the tools and techniques that help you to build successful spiritual habits.
     actions: []
     image_alt: A smiling woman
     media_position: top